Frequently Asked Questions

 Most students in this field who do not already hold a previous BS or BA degree will have that as their goal since it is important for many positions and for advancement in this career field.
 Our program will provide specific theory and practical coursework that will be directly relevant to your career.
 Depending on very specific agreements with one or more other universities, some of this coursework may be transferable into certain higher degrees.
 Contact the department chair for current information.

 What are my chances of being accepted into the program?

 We accept 24 students to begin the program in the Fall of each year.
 The students are selected based on criteria the program's faculty and staff feel are important for student success.
-Those applicants who have animal husbandry experience, college experience, competitive GPA in college and high school, who have completed their required college prerequisite course work in the field of science, math, and English, have goals in line with the program curriculum, good communication skills, and who conduct themselves in a professional manner during the interview are most likely to gain acceptance.
+Those applicants who have researched the BMZA program and the profession and have direct animal care experience in a professional environment, successful previous college experience, competitive GPA in college and high school, who have completed their required college prerequisite course work in the field of science, math, and English, have goals in line with the program curriculum, good communication skills, and who conduct themselves in a professional manner during the interview are most likely to gain acceptance.

 Do you maintain a waiting list for acceptance into the program?

 No. Individuals wanting to be a student in the Biology and Management of Zoo Animals program are welcome to apply each year.
 The application packet materials and prerequisites have to be complete and turned into the program office on or before April 15th.
 Candidates not accepted into the current class are encouraged to take additional science coursework and/or obtain additional animal husbandry experience and reapply the next year.
 These individuals need to resubmit application materials such as a new application, evidence of additional animal husbandry work experience and/or additional academic work, and letters of recommendation.

 Can I get into the program if I have not completed all of the prerequisite course requirements?